Ohio Lands

-The Ohio Lands were the several grants, tracts, districts and cessions which make up what is now the U.S. state of Ohio.
-The Ohio Country was one of the first settled parts of the Midwest, and indeed one of the first settled parts of the United States beyond the original Thirteen Colonies.
+The Ohio Lands were the grants, tracts, districts, and cessions that made up what is now the U.S. state of Ohio.
+The Ohio Country was one of the first settled parts of the Midwest and, indeed, one of the first settled parts of the United States beyond the original Thirteen Colonies.
 The land that became first the anchor of the Northwest Territory and later Ohio was cobbled together from a variety of sources and owners.